adi-pradhan/adi-pradhan.github.io/_posts/2014-06-17-Ruby-Scope-Resolution-Operator.markdown

 categories: Ruby Double-Colon
 ---

-Ruby's scope resolution operation `::` the double-colon is very straightforward to use:
+Ruby has a  scope resolution operation `::` the double-colon and is very straightforward to use:

 {% highlight ruby %}

 module A
   modules B
   	MY_CONSTANT = 'test'